 Information given by the client to the agency about the details of the job is referred to as a brief.
 A separate brief is then created from the agency to the model with details about call times, locations, specific preparation details, etc. (See also: Call Sheet)

 A one-time payment issued to the model for use of his/her photographs for a specific time without making any additional payments to the model or agency.
 Many clients will choose a buyout instead of paying residuals.
 This is always negotiated in advance and is generally a payment on top of the model’s fee.

 A second audition or meeting with the client.
 This is generally used to help the client to narrow down their choices by having the people they liked come back and try out again.
 It’s not uncommon to get a call back before getting the job or even before being turned down for the job.

 The notice that is provided to all people participating in a photo shoot or TV commercial shoot is referred to as a call sheet.
-The call sheet includes details about times, location and how you should prepare.
-Preparation details may include what you should wear or what outfits you should bring, how you should prepare your face – arriving bare faced or with light makeup, how you should do your hair, etc. The details outlined on the call sheet are not suggestions, they are terms of employment – follow them to the letter.
-If you have questions – call you booking agent immediately.
+The call sheet includes details about times, location, and how you should prepare.
+Preparation details may include what you should wear or what outfits you should bring, how you should prepare your face (arriving bare faced or with light makeup), how you should do your hair, etc. The details outlined on the call sheet are not suggestions, they are terms of employment – follow them to the letter.
+If you have questions, call your booking agent immediately.